Timendus/chip-8-bad-apple/README.md

 ### Looking at the bright side

-There are a couple of reasons why this may be doable, even though our calculations say otherwise.
+There are a couple of reasons why this may be doable, even though my calculations say otherwise.

-1. We don't need 30FPS to give the impression of fluid motion, a variable number of frames per second may be more appropriate;
+1. We don't need 30 FPS to give the impression of fluid motion; 10 or 15 FPS could be fine, or maybe a variable number of frames per second may be more appropriate;
 2. Our compression doesn't need to be lossless, we can have a few messed up pixels in some frames;
 3. The Bad Apple video is special in the sense that it has large swaths of the